Mijat019/MRSISA2020_T3/README.md

 ### Deployment

 This application is deployed to heroku [link](https://covid19-clinic.herokuapp.com/).
 Automatic deployment is setup so that each time someone pushes to the master branch, deployment is triggered.
 Heroku then builds the application and deploys it.
+For a database server, we used https://freemysqlhosting.net.